Lerc/kwak-8/IOMapping.md

             Int8 value ranging from 0:silent  to 255:Max volume

     0x53    Wave Shape
-            Low 4 bits Wave Base:
+            Low 4 bits ....xxxx Wave Base:
             0000 square, 1000 = Sine, 1111 = Triangle.
             intermediate values interpolate.
             square and triangle waves are scaled to have same area under curve as Sine preserving volume

- 	        High 4 Bits Wave shift:
+ 	        bits .xxx....
+Wave shift:
-            1000 no shift, Applies a gamma curve in the time domain
+            000 = no shift, Applies a gamma curve in the time domain

+            high bit x.......
+Modulate:
+                if set, this voice is silent, instead the output is muultiplied with the next voice

     0x54    Pitch Bend
-    	    low 5 Bits: Bend Duration	 ((Int5_Value+1)/33)² * 30 Hz
+            low 5 Bits: bend Amplitude
- 	        high 3 bits: Bend phase 000=0 100=Pi,

-    0x55    Bend Amplitude
                 Frequency range of the bend.
                 A value of 0 indicates no bend
-            A value of 255 will occilate frequency between voice_freq - voice_freq/2
+                A value of 31 will occilate frequency between voice_freq - voice_freq/2
                 and
                     voice_freq + voice_freq/2

+ 	        high 3 bits: Bend phase 000=0 100=Pi  111=2*PI/8*7,

+    0x55    Bend duration
+                 Occilation Frequency ((Uint8_Value+1)/8)² /2  Hz
+                 A value of 0 results in a bend of 0.0078 Hz  (128 seconds for a full occilation wave) A value of 3 results in a bend of 0.125 Hz   (8 seconds for a full occilation wave) A value of 7 results in a bend of 0.5 Hz     (2 seconds  for a full occilation wave) A value of 10 results in a bend of 0.94 Hz   (1.05 seconds for a full occilation wave) A value of 31 results in a bend of 8 Hz
+                 A value of 63 results in a bend of 32 Hz
+                 A value of 127 results in a bend of 128 Hz
+                 A value of 255 results in a bend of 512 Hz

     0x56    Noise Level and Envelope Hold Duration